Neston: Governance

-There are two tiers of local government covering Neston, at civil parish (town) and unitary authority level: Neston Town Council and Cheshire West and Chester Council.
-The town council is based at Neston Town Hall on High Street.
-Neston is part of the parliamentary constituency of Chester North and Neston, currently represented by Labour MP Samantha Dixon.
+There are two tiers of local government for Neston at both civil parish and unitary authority levels, carried out by Neston Town Council and Cheshire West and Chester Council respectively.

+Neston forms part of the parliamentary constituency of Chester North and Neston.

 Administrative history

 Neston was an ancient parish in the Wirral Hundred of Cheshire.
-The parish was subdivided into eight townships: Great Neston, Ledsham, Leighton, Little Neston, Ness, Raby, Thornton Hough, and Willaston.
-The town of Neston and the parish church of St Mary's and St Helen's were in the Great Neston township.
+The parish was subdivided into eight townships: Great Neston, Ledsham, Leighton, Little Neston, Ness, Raby, Thornton Hough and Willaston, with the town of Neston and the parish church of St Mary's and St Helen's located in the Great Neston township.

 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
-In some cases, including Neston, the civil functions were exercised by each township separately rather than the parish as a whole.
+In some cases, including Neston's, these civil functions were exercised by each township separately rather than by the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so the townships also became civil parishes.

 A local government district called Neston and Parkgate was created in 1867, administered by an elected local board.
-It covered the three townships of Great Neston, Little Neston, (Note: With the exception of three detached parcels of Little Neston township near Raby, which were subsequently transferred to Raby in the 1880s.) and Leighton (the village of Parkgate straddled the Great Neston and Leighton townships).
+It covered the three townships of Great Neston, Little Neston (Note: With the exception of three detached parcels of Little Neston township near Raby, which were subsequently transferred to Raby in the 1880s.) and Leighton.
+(Note: The village of Parkgate straddled the Great Neston and Leighton townships.)
 Neston Town Hall was completed in 1889 to provide a public hall for the town, and also incorporated the local board's offices.

 Local government districts were reconstituted as urban districts under the Local Government Act 1894.
 The three civil parishes within the Neston and Parkgate district were also united into a single parish called Neston-cum-Parkgate in 1894.
-The urban district was enlarged in 1933 to take in the parishes of Burton, Ness, and Willaston, and there was also some adjustment to the boundaries with other neighbouring areas.
-At the same time, the urban district was renamed from 'Neston and Parkgate' to just 'Neston'.
+The urban district was enlarged in 1933 to take in the parishes of Burton, Ness and Willaston; there was also some adjustment to the boundaries with other neighbouring areas.
+At the same time, the urban district was renamed from Neston and Parkgate to Neston.

-Neston Urban District was abolished in 1974 under the Local Government Act 1972.
-The area became part of the borough of Ellesmere Port and Neston.
+Neston Urban District was abolished in 1974, under the Local Government Act 1972, and the area became part of the borough of Ellesmere Port and Neston.
 No successor parish was created for the former urban district, and so it became unparished, being directly administered by Ellesmere Port and Neston Borough Council.
 In 2009, Cheshire West and Chester Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.
-A new civil parish of Neston was created in 2009 alongside the wider changes that year, with its parish council adopting the name Neston Town Council.
+A new civil parish of Neston was created in 2009, alongside the wider changes that year, with its parish council adopting the name Neston Town Council.
 The parish created in 2009 covers a smaller area than the pre-1974 urban district of Neston, notably excluding Burton and Willaston.

 Geography

-Neston is at the southern end of the Wirral Peninsula, on the eastern bank of the Dee Estuary.
+Neston lies at the southern end of the Wirral Peninsula, on the eastern bank of the Dee Estuary.

+The 2001 census reported the local demography as: